-Students enrolled in the Wilkes University Prepharmacy Guaranteed Seat Program who meet the following conditions are automatically admitted to the Professional Program must
+Students enrolled in the Wilkes University Prepharmacy Guaranteed Seat Program who meet the following conditions are automatically admitted to the Professional Program must:

-- complete four semesters as a full-time pre-pharmacy student and complete ALL pre-requisite courses at Wilkes University within two years.
-Pre-requisite courses taken must include 8 credits of general chemistry, 8 credits of organic chemistry, 4 credits of general physics, 8 credits of general biology, 4 credits of calculus, 3 credits of statistics, 3 credits of microeconomics and 3 credits of oral communications. - maintain a prerequisite cumulative GPA of 3.0 or better for the prerequisite courses listed above through the Spring of your fourth semester (sophomore year). - Failure to maintain your prerequisite cumulative GPA of 3.0 or better in the prerequisite courses listed above through the Spring of your fourth semester (sophomore year) will result in losing the guaranteed seat. - maintain a cumulative Grade Point Average (GPA) of 3.0 or better for all courses taken through the Spring of fourth semester (sophomore year). - Failure to maintain a cumulative Grade Point Average (GPA) of 3.0 or better in all courses taken through the Spring of fourth semester (sophomore year) will result in losing the guaranteed seat. - earn grades of 2.0 or greater in all prequisite courses.
-One prerequisite course grade less than 2.0 may be repeated at Wilkes University with the higher grade replacing the lower grade on the official transcript. - Earning two or more prerequisite course grades less than 2.0, even if one is successfully repeated, will result in losing the guaranteed seat.
-(Please see below, Admission through the Application Process.) - maintain the higest levels of academic and personal honesty throughout the prepharmacy program. - Students caught in the act of cheating, collusion, plagiarism or other and all acts violating the Wilkes University Honesty Policy and/or the Student Code of Conduct may be subject to dismissal from the Guaranteed Seat Program. - score at least the 25th percentile score in the composite Pharmacy College Admission Test (PCAT). - The School of Pharmacy will accept the highest PCAT scores of multiple attempts.
+- complete four semesters as a full-time prepharmacy student and complete ALL prerequisite courses at Wilkes University by the spring of the fourth semester (sophomore year).
+Pre-requisite courses taken must include 8 credits of general chemistry, 8 credits of organic chemistry, 4 credits of general physics, 8 credits of general biology, 4 credits of calculus, 3 credits of statistics, 3 credits of microeconomics and 3 credits of oral communications. - maintain a prerequisite cumulative GPA of 3.0 or better for the prerequisite courses listed above through the Spring of your fourth semester (sophomore year).
+Failure to maintain your prerequisite cumulative GPA of 3.0 or better in the prerequisite courses listed above through the Spring of your fourth semester (sophomore year) will result in losing the guaranteed seat. - maintain a cumulative Grade Point Average (GPA) of 3.0 or better for all courses taken through the Spring of fourth semester (sophomore year).

+Failure to maintain a cumulative Grade Point Average (GPA) of 3.0 or better in all courses taken through the Spring of your fourth semester (sophomore year) will result in losing the guaranteed seat.

+- earn grades of 2.0 or greater in all prerequisite courses through the spring of fourth semester (sophomore year).
+One prerequisite course grade less than 2.0 may be repeated at Wilkes University with the higher grade replacing the lower grade on the official transcript. - All prerequisite courses must be recorded with a grade of 2.0 or greater by the end of the Spring of your fourth semester (sophomore year).
+Earning a grade of 2.0 or less in a course that cannot be repeated by the end of the Spring of your fourth semester (sophomore year) will result in losing your guaranteed seat.
+Also, earning two or more prerequisite course grades less than 2.0, even if one is successfully repeated, will result in losing the guaranteed seat.
+(Please see below, Admission through the Application Process.) - maintain the highest levels of academic and personal honesty throughout the prepharmacy program. - Students caught in the act of cheating, collusion, plagiarism or other and all acts violating the Wilkes University Honesty Policy and/or the Student Code of Conduct may be subject to dismissal from the Guaranteed Seat Program. - score at least the 25th percentile score in the composite Pharmacy College Admission Test (PCAT).

+The School of Pharmacy will accept the highest PCAT scores of multiple attempts.